 The overall objective of the D2D programme is to aid in the alleviation of poverty and contribute to the reduction of unemployment in our country.
 By using circus arts as a practical medium, participants learn soft skills, social skills, technical skills, artistic development, circus techniques, and teaching skills.
-D2D students create and manage their own performances, and work as a team in collaborating to create shows for corporates, public performances and special events.
+With the guidance and support of dedicated Zip Zap instructors, D2D students create and manage their own performances, and work as a team in collaborating to create shows for corporates, public performances and special events.
 All these skills help prepare the D2D students to teach and coach the younger children, which is an integral part of the curriculum.
-A ‘professional insertion’ year post-learnership aids in bridging the gap between learning and working, provides holistic development, and guides them in becoming both work- and life-ready.
+A ‘professional insertion’ year, as the final year of the programme, aids in bridging the gap between learning and working, provides holistic development, and guides them in becoming both work- and life-ready.

 NPO & school shows

 A Shining Star